wagaweb/wbf/readme.md

 You can download the latest standalone version [here](https://www.waboot.io) (available soon) or clone this repo.

+In future version WBF will supports a composer-based installation.

 ## WBF Components

 WBF Components implements tools and functionality not strictly related to WordPress hooks system.